stolostron/maestro-e2e-setup/rosa/README.md

 make rosa/setup-agent
 ```

-## Run a Maestro e2e On a ROSA cluster
+## Run a Maestro e2e on a ROSA cluster

 ### Prepare